UG4/ugcore/README.txt

 - execute make (make)

-- you now should find all libs of ug4 in ug4/lib
+- you now should find all libs of ug4 in trunk/lib and the executable ugshell in trunk/bin

 - if you want to recompile the libs later on, you wont have to execute cmake again. make will automatically recognise changes